 The Company has established a 'rabbi trust' that serves as an investment to shadow the deferred compensation plan liability.
+The assets of the rabbi trust primarily consist of trust-owned life insurance policies which are recorded at cash surrender value and are included in other noncurrent assets.
+The change in cash surrender value of the life insurance policies in the rabbi trust is recorded in other income (expense) on the Company's unaudited consolidated statements of operations.
 The assets of the rabbi trust are general assets of the Company and as such, would be subject to the claims of creditors in the event of bankruptcy or insolvency.
+The related deferred compensation liabilities are included in other long-term liabilities.

 The Company has recorded these assets and liabilities at their fair value.
-In association with this plan, \$1,464 and \$1,343 were included in other noncurrent assets and \$1,394 and \$1,387 were included in noncurrent liabilities as of June 30, 2022 and December 31, 2021, respectively.
+In association with this plan, \$1,404 and \$1,343 were included in other noncurrent assets and \$1,540 and \$1,387 were included in noncurrent liabilities as of September 30, 2022 and December 31, 2021, respectively, on the Company's unaudited consolidated balance sheets.